BenHarrison11/logistic_growth/README.md

 (4.17e+24)/(6.00e+10) = 6.95e+13

 The population size at time t=4980 is therefore 6.95e+13 times bigger when using the exponential growth model instead of the logistic growth model.
-This emphasises that population size predicted using an exponential growth model is many orders of magnitude bigger than predicted by a logistic growth model.
+This emphasises that population size predicted using an exponential growth model is many orders of magnitude bigger than predicted by a logistic growth model at this time point.

 ## Question 3